 Keeper of the Bees (July 15, 1935)

-Released on July 15, 1935: After a WWI veteran learns the he only has six months to live, he meets a strange man called the Keeper of the Bees, and his protoge 'Little Scout,' who changes or dying man's outlook on life.
+Released on July 15, 1935: (running time 1 hour and 15 minutes) After a WWI veteran learns the he only has six months to live, he meets a strange man called the Keeper of the Bees, and his protoge 'Little Scout,' who changes or dying man's outlook on life.

 Directed by Christy Cabanne